New details of Brian Laundrie's movements emerge as officials find recent campsite in Florida reserve - Local News 8

 By Leyla Santiago, Gregory Lemos, Kristina Sgueglia and Travis Caldwell, CNN

-Police found the remnants of a campsite that appeared to be used recently in the Carlton Reserve, a sprawling 24,565-acre wilderness near the family home in Florida that has been closed to visitors, a source close to the family told CNN’s Chris Cuomo on Wednesday.
+Police found the remnants of a campsite that appeared to be used recently in Florida’s Carlton Reserve, a sprawling 24,565-acre wilderness near Laundrie’s family home that has been closed to visitors, a source close to the family told CNN’s Chris Cuomo on Wednesday.

 Laundrie’s father had been asked to show law enforcement the trails at the reserve, which his son had been known to use, the source said.
 But because of the campsite discovery, police restricted the search on Wednesday and did not include his father.